Sanctioned Tournament Application

 • The TD confirms all government requirements and protocols for health and safety will be implemented and enforced for the duration of the tournament.

-• Within one week of the end of a tournament, complete results must be reported to the PCO Tournament Chair.
+• Within one week of the end of a tournament, complete results must be uploaded to DUPR for all Pickleball Canada sanctioned tournaments.

 • The tournament shall be open to all players who meet the general requirements of any tournament, such as age or skill level.
 Entries may be limited by geographical locations such as city, county, regional, or province of residency.